National Action Plans

 It is widely recognized that national action plans may facilitate the implementation of IMO instruments in the national context and support the achievement of international commitments through complementary national action.

 Thus, many Member States are already taking actions at national level to facilitate the reduction of GHG emissions from ships.
-On 20 November 2020, the Marine Environment Protection Committee adopted Resolution MEPC.327(75) to encourage Member States to develop and submit voluntary National Action Plans to address GHG emissions from ships (link to download).
+On 20 November 2020, MEPC 75 adopted a Resolution to encourage Member States to develop and submit voluntary National Action Plans to address GHG emissions from ships, which was revised by MEPC 79 to include references to shipping routes to support decarbonization (Resolution 367(79)).
 The Resolution suggests that National Action Plans could include (not limited to):

 - improving domestic institutional and legislative arrangements for the effective implementation of existing IMO instruments;